yoshik08/KLH_CSE_2025-26_S9_TEAM_1_RECORD_SEARCH/README.md

 single pattern search still reaches the whole dataset.

 ## About the KMP algorithm (PatternSearch.java)
-Knuth-Morris-Pratt finds every occurrence of a pattern in a text in O(n + m) time (n = text length, m = pattern length), instead of the naive algorithm's worst-case O(n*m).
+Knuth-Morris-Pratt (KMP) finds every occurrence of a pattern in a text in O(n + m) time (n = text length, m = pattern length), instead of the naive algorithm's worst-case O(n*m).
 It precomputes an LPS ("longest proper prefix that is also a suffix") array for the pattern.
 On a